lyngon/redgrease/docs/source/quickstart.rst

 GearFunctions
 ~~~~~~~~~~~~~

-Composing Gear functions by using strings is not at all very practical, so RedGrease provides a more convenient way of constructing Gear funtctions programmatically, using various :ref:`gearfun` objects.
+Composing Gear functions by using strings is not at all very practical, so RedGrease provides a more convenient way of constructing Gear functions programmatically, using various :ref:`gearfun` objects.

 .. literalinclude:: ../../examples/basics.py